Our change of mind policy

 - The small print

 Anything you return or exchange must still be in brand new condition.
-For phones and tablets, this includes removing any security features that would prevent us from accessing it (like Apple’s Find My iPhone) and unlinking your device from certain accounts (like iCloud account, Apple Store or Google Play).
+For phones, tablets and Apple Watch this includes removing any security features that would prevent us from accessing it (like Apple’s Find My iPhone) and unlinking your device from certain accounts (like iCloud account, Apple Store or Google Play).
 If your product comes back damaged or used beyond what's reasonable, we may need to charge you.

 You're allowed to do what's necessary to make sure that what you've received from us is what you thought you were buying, and that it all works as you expected.
 But no more than that.
 You'll be responsible for any damage and drop in value as a result of you opening, testing or playing with the product.